PAMELA BURGESS

 EDUCATION Carnegie Mellon University, Bachelor of Fine Arts, Graphic Design

-RELATED EDUCATION Apprenticeship, museum exhibits fabrication shop
+RELATED EDUCATION Apprenticeship with a Los Angeles exhibits fabrication shop

 AWARDS Metro Art Passageway Gallery at Union Station, Los Angeles; Durfee Foundation ARC Grant; Inaugural Artist-in-Residence, Theodore Payne Foundation; Dorland Fellow, Dorland Mountain Arts Colony